thibaut-neoledge/azure-docs.fr-fr/articles/vs-azure-tools-configure-roles-for-cloud-service.md

 <properties
-   pageTitle="Configurer les rôles pour un service cloud Azure avec Visual Studio | Microsoft Azure" description="Découvrez comment installer et configurer des rôles pour les services cloud Azure à l’aide de Visual Studio." services="visual-studio-online" documentationCenter="na" authors="TomArcher"
+   pageTitle="Configure the Roles for an Azure Cloud Service with Visual Studio | Microsoft Azure" description="Learn how to set up and configure roles for Azure cloud services by using Visual Studio." services="visual-studio-online" documentationCenter="na" authors="TomArcher"